IBM/drupal-nginx-php-kubernetes/README.md

 # NGINX and PHP-FPM Container Cluster on IBM Bluemix
 Simple demonstration of a set of NGINX and PHP containers deployed to the IBM Bluemix Container Service.
-These containers mounts a persistent volume and connect to MySQL, Redis, and Memcached services from the Bluemix catalog (not self-hosted containers inside the same cluster).
+These containers mounts persistent volumes and connect to MySQL, Redis, and Memcached services from the Bluemix catalog (not self-hosted containers inside the same cluster).

 This shows several basic concepts for deploying a multi-container deployment of NGINX & PHP cluster to Kubernetes and exposing them as services.
 More complex approaches might use Helm or more sophisticated build and deploy approaches that deploy on commit to a GitHub repo.

+The PHP-FPM containers also include a built in Drupal 8.3 package, and mount the three volumes for shared read/write access to a `sites`, `modules`, and `themes` directories.

 # One time Container Service and Bluemix services setup
 See the Container Service Kubernetes and Bluemix services (MySQL, Redis, Memcached) [configuration instructions](docs/INITIAL-SETUP.md).